-As one can see from the upper panel of Fig.~\ref{fig-mem}, the time-domain memory waveform at $\iota$'s near $\pi/2$ is quite featureless, and people may claim that the memory effect is basically a low frequency phenomenon.
+As one can see from the upper panel of Fig.~\ref{fig-mem}, the time-domain memory waveform at $\iota$'s near $\pi/2$ is quite featureless, and people may claim that the memory effect is basically a low frequency phenomenon \footnote{It might be possible that the approximate step-function like behavior of the time-domain memory signal is degenerate with the instrumental glitches or non-Gaussian noise.
+However, we will not discuss this possibility in the current work, as the focus is on the lensing effect.
+As discussed below, the step-function like behavior disappears after the memory signal is strongly lensed.}.
 This statement is actually consistent with the lower panel of Fig.~\ref{fig-mem}, where $|\tilde h_{\text D}|$ is larger at lower frequencies.
 As in this work, we would like to consider the strong lensing effect of the memory signal, people may think this is not appropriate.
 In fact, this is not a serious problem, as the strong lensing effect occurs when the wavelength of the signal is much smaller than the curvature radius of the lens.
 For the memory signals that might be detected by DECIGO, CE and ET, there are plenty of large galaxies serving as the desired lenses.
 Therefore, it is still possible to observe the strongly lensed memory signals, and in the next section, the gravitational lensing effect is to be reviewed.